ZeroDeth/derekkedziora.github.io/_posts/2017-01-22-the-advanced-paradox.md

   - advanced students
   - failure
   - teaching
+blog: true
 ---

 Advanced students being stuck on an endless plateau in a sort of Zeno's Paradox of learning was one of my major failures as a teacher in 2016, and I've made finding some solutions to this one of my primary teaching goals during 2017.

 The point of a Zen koan is to force a student to go beyond their conventional framework.
 That approach was useful to getting to the threshold of the advanced levels, but it must be set aside to go deeper.
 Something akin to this also happens in language learning.
 When I get into a situation when using advanced Russian is necessary, the whole thing becomes, almost magically, effortless.
 This is flow.
 It is very different to using Russian mindlessly for something inconsequential.
 My job as a teacher is to push students into flow.

-If there's only one thing that I'd ask of my advanced students it is to get out of <a href="/blog/tools-to-study-english-independently#google-translate-mode" target="_blank">Google Translate Mode</a>.
+If there's only one thing that I'd ask of my advanced students it is to get out of [Google Translate Mode][0].
 That's my koan.

 Beyond that, I have a few theories that I'm going to experiment on my advanced students with: